ntemposd/my-website/content/docs/consulting/clio/index.md

 ## My Role at Clio

 Clio is the place where I deeply dusted my financial planning skills.
 During a fundraising period I helped Clio's founding team to prepare their fundamental financial analysis, including Income Statements, Cashflows and Sales Projections.
 After that we've done ad-hoc meetings from time to time so I further consult on various strategic business initiatives.

 * Pricing Models
-* Company Valuation
+* Company Valuation & Investment proposals creation
 * Lorem Ipsum Dolor

 ## Working at Clio